greydanus/greydanus.github.io/_posts/2017-01-07-enigma-rnn.markdown

     <div class="thecap" style="text-align:center">How the Enigma works.
 Note that the three wheels can rotate as the decoding process unfolds</div>
 </div>

 **Background.** Breaking the Enigma was an incredible feat - it even inspired the 2014 film <i>The Imitation Game</i> starring Benedict Cumberbatch as Alan Turing.
 Turing was one of the most important figures in the project.
 He also introduced the notion of Turing-completeness.
-In an ironic twist, we'll be using a Turing-complete algorithm (the LSTM) to decode the Enigma.
+In an ironic twist, we'll be using a Turing-complete algorithm (the LSTM) to learn the Enigma.

 We'll train the model on only one permutation of switchboards, cables, and wheels.
 The keyword, then, is three letters which tell the model the initial positions of the wheels.